codetheflow/skintest/NOTES.md

 * stay with has.text for both innerText and value -done
 * move playwright to the plugins - done
 * use literal templates in $ and $$ - done
+* add has.no - done
-* one feature per file constraint
+* one feature per file constraint - done
-* add has.not?
+* options from launcher -
 * total report
 * launch.json for debugging
 * fix yarn build